vvasuki/english/prose/hindu/uppalUri-gopAla-kRShNamUrtiH/stopped_in_tracks.md

 U.G. has said that there can be true relationship between men and women only when there is no sexual involvement.
 In our experience it seems only the relationship between a mother and her children is such a pure relationship.
 Many believe that the relationship between Valentine and U.G. was such.

 When U.G.'s life was taking a crucial turn, Valentine entered the scene and stood as his support.
 However, she always knew clearly that U.G. had no need of her, and she knew that at any moment he was capable of dropping her and her money and going his own way.
-She led her life with U.G. in a precarious fashion, a life that could be described in India as: "Within every day lurks a danger, but you live till you're a hundred anyway," or living as if "wrestling standing on the edge of a knife."
+She led her life with U.G. in a precarious fashion, a life that could be described in India as:"Within every day lurks a danger, but you live till you're a hundred anyway," or living as if "wrestling standing on the edge of a knife."
 As soon as U.G. took her financial affairs into his own hands, she found no need to continue working at the Indian Consulate.
 U.G. directed her to sell all the gold she had in her possession, the antique art pieces she had inherited from her father, as well as other valuables, so as to convert these items into cash.
 He then arranged, on the basis of that cash, a fixed monthly income sufficient for Valentine's needs.
 In addition, she also received additional money in the form of a pension from her erstwhile job.
 With that limited income Valentine and U.G. financed their living in the Saanen area of the Alps mountains.

 U.G., when talking about the intermingling of their lives, has said: "Ever since she met me, Valentine has had no life of her own as such.
 She has pretty much led my life."